wp-plugins/googmonify/readme.txt

 1. Upload 'googmonify.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Enter your Google AdSense Publisher ID on the 'Options' | 'Googmonify' page
-3. Insert Googmonify tags into your posts.
+4. Insert Googmonify tags into your posts.

 == Frequently Asked Questions ==